 - Be a better communicator?

 - Bring out your inner goddess?

-- Teach you how to get more productive while only working 4 hours a day?
+- Get more productive while only working four hours a day?

-- Help you write the perfect copy for your new website?
+- Write the perfect copy for your new website?

 There’s a type of coach for pretty much anything you need help with.

-And you’ll find that most of these “coaches” aren’t operating in the coaching role as defined by ICF.
+And you’ll find that many of these “coaches” aren’t operating in the coaching role as defined by ICF.
 More on this later.

 4. Coaches can make up their own approach, process & methodology.